Georg Pfeiffer

-Georg Pfeiffer (5 May 1890 – 28 June 1944) was a general in the Wehrmacht of Nazi Germany who commanded the VI Army Corps.
+Georg Gustav Pfeiffer (5 May 1890 – 28 June 1944) was a general in the Wehrmacht of Nazi Germany who commanded the VI Army Corps.
 He was a recipient of the Knight's Cross of the Iron Cross.
 Pfeiffer was killed in a Soviet air attack on 28 June 1944 at Mogilev during Operation Bagration, the Soviet 1944 summer offensive.

-Pfeiffer served as a police officer, including as a member of the Weimar Sicherheitspolizei, before the war.
+Pfeiffer had served as a police officer, including as a member of the Weimar Sicherheitspolizei, from 1920 to 1935.